aria-ml/dataeval/docs/how_to/linting_flags.md

 # How to customize the metrics for data cleaning

-There are 4 categories of metrics for data cleaning which are available on the [ImageStat](../reference/flags/imagestat.md) flag class.
+There are 4 categories of metrics for data cleaning which are available in the [ImageStat](../reference/flags/imagestat.md) flag class.

 * Image Hashing (`ALL_HASHES`)
     * `XXHASH`